GM to drop Facebook ads due to low consumer impact

 "GM is a warning shot across the bow," said Battelle.

-GM, which ranks behind Procter & Gamble Co and AT&T Inc in advertising spending, spent $1.1 billion on U.S. ads last year, according to ad-tracking firm Kantar Media.
+GM, which ranks behind Procter & Gamble Co (PG.N) and AT&T Inc (T.N) in advertising spending, spent $1.1 billion on U.S. ads last year, according to ad-tracking firm Kantar Media.

 It spent about $271 million on online display and search ads excluding Facebook advertising.